Pines, Autumn, 2007

 I was just plain nuts during my first ten years as a painter.

 Most of you want to become great, your reason for reading this and other fine art blogs instead of watching TV.

 And I congratulate you.
 I admire your ambition.

 But let me ask you two important questions:

-Are you honestly striving to become great or are you trying to look good?
+Are you actually striving to become great or are you trying to look good?

 Do you want to paint masterpieces or do you want to become a master?

-It means routinely falling flat on your face and looking ridiculous in the process.
+It means falling flat on your face and looking ridiculous in the process.

 It will also cost you some sales if you make a living from your art.